Recipes About winners Food Frenzy Reviews Advertising DIY and Crafts

 Happy Easter and Passover to all my wonderful readers!

-Carrot Cake: From Cooking LIght Magazine
+Adapted From Cooking Light Magazine

 • 1 1/2 cups all-purpose flour (about 6 3/4 ounces)